aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/rendering-3d-scenes/basic-rendering/_index.md

 ((Mesh)plane.getEntity()).setReceiveShadows(true);
 ```

-### Step 3: Adding a Torus
+### Step 3: Adding a Torus with Transparency

-Next, we'll introduce a torus to our scene with a transparent material.
+Here we demonstrate **set material transparency** by creating a torus and making it partially see‑through.

 ```java
 Mesh torusMesh = (new Torus("", 1, 0.4, 50, 50, Math.PI*2)).toMesh();